Frequency (2000 film): Plot

 In 1969 New York, a gasoline tanker overturns on a highway ramp, spilling fuel into an electrical substation below ground and trapping two workers.
-Among the responding firefighters is veteran Frank Sullivan, who goes underground to rescue the workers against the direction of his commander, and despite the rising level of fuel and the sparking created by damaged electrics.
-Frank and another firefighter pull the workers out and escape just before a spark ignites a huge explosion, and Frank returns safely home to his wife Julia and young son Johnny.
+Among the responding firefighters is veteran Frank Sullivan, who goes underground to rescue the workers against the direction of his commander.
+Despite the rising level of fuel and the sparking created by damaged electronics, Frank and another firefighter pull the workers out and escape just before a spark ignites a huge explosion.
+Frank returns safely home to his wife Julia and young son Johnny.

 In 1999, John Sullivan is an NYPD detective still living in his childhood home.
 His girlfriend Samantha leaves him because she believes he is emotionally shut off, the result of his father Frank dying in a fire when John was six years old.

-John's lifelong friend and neighbor, Gordo, stops by with his young son and finds a Heathkit single-sideband ham radio that once belonged to Frank, but fails to get it working.
+John's lifelong friend and neighbor, Gordo, stops by to borrow fishing equipment and finds a Heathkit single-sideband ham radio that once belonged to Frank but fails to get it working.

-The night before the anniversary of his father's death, John is surprised to find the radio operating during a particularly intense occurrence of the aurora borealis, and has a brief conversation with another man concerning the 1969 World Series, which John is able to recount in specific detail.
-He realizes from this and other details that he is communicating with his father on the same date in 1969, and warns him of the mistake that led to his death.
-Frank is alarmed and refuses to believe it, but the next day, while rescuing a runaway from a burning warehouse, he recalls John's warning and survives the fire.
+The night before the 30th anniversary of his father's death, John is surprised to find the radio operating during a particularly intense occurrence of the aurora borealis and has a brief conversation with another man concerning the 1969 World Series, which John is able to recount in specific detail.

+He realizes from this and other details that he is communicating with his father on the same date in 1969 and warns him of the mistake that led to his death.
+At first, Frank is alarmed and refuses to believe, but the next day, while rescuing a runaway from a burning warehouse, he recalls John's warning, changes his course, and survives the fire.

-In 1999, John is struck with new memories of his father surviving until 1989.
-He and Frank reconnect, and they share details of their lives.
-Frank decides to quit smoking, believing John's warning that he will eventually die of lung cancer.
+In 1999, John is suddenly struck with new memories of his father surviving until 1989.
+That night, he and Frank reconnect, and they share details of their lives.
+John warns Frank that he will eventually die in 1989 of lung cancer.
+With no further comment, Frank throws his cigarettes in the trash.

-John discovers that his present has been changed in other unexpected ways.
+The next day, John discovers that his present has been changed in other unexpected ways.
 He and Frank have inadvertently prevented the death of the "Nightingale", a serial killer who originally murdered three nurses in the 1960s and was never caught.

-He has now killed ten women, including John's own mother Julia.
+In the new modified reality, the Nightingale has now killed ten women, including John's own mother Julia.
+John is now flooded with new memories of his mother's death.
 To save her and the other future victims, John enlists Frank's help in stopping the Nightingale before he can kill again.
+At first Frank begs off, claiming "I'm just a fireman," but John is insistent.

-Following information from John about the killings, Frank saves the first victim, but before he can rescue the second, the Nightingale subdues him, steals his driver's license, and plants it on the victim to frame Frank for the murder.
+Following information from John about the killings, Frank saves the first victim, but before he can rescue the second, the Nightingale subdues him, steals his driver's license, and plants it on the next victim to frame Frank for the murder.